We Are Drugs: Writing and recording

 Contrary to the band's previous few albums—Out of the Vein (2003), Ursa Major (2009), and Dopamine (2015), which were recorded over the course of four to six years—the band was limited to only one week in a studio in Texas in early 2016 to record We Are Drugs.
 Jenkins stated that the success of Dopamine finally allowed him to stop obsessing over perfecting lyrics, something he had done in the past.
 The band focused on continuous sessions that would take a song from conception to completion.
 No guidelines or definitions of what the music should be or sound like were permitted during the sessions; this allowed the band to create the music they felt in the time they were working on it.
 Lyrics and vocals for the track "Weightless," however, were completed outside of the initial sessions: Jenkins did not complete either until September 13, 2016—only three weeks before the EP was released.

 Themes and composition

 Jenkins states that the EP's name is meant to tie into their preceding album Dopamine, with drugs being something that affects one's dopamine levels.
 Containing lyrics referencing Black Lives Matter, police brutality, and racism, the EP's first single, "Cop vs. Phone Girl," was strongly socially conscious and politically themed.
 Its lyrics were based on the events of the "Spring Valley High School Incident" in 2015 when a campus police officer violently yanked a Black American student from her seat during class.

 The EP's cover art, inspired by Salvador Dalí's Un Chien Andalou, was a collaboration between Jenkins and photographer Travis Shinn.

+The EP has musically been described as alternative rock.